A1 motorway (Tunisia)

-Tunisia's A1 or A-1 motorway is a 247 km road connecting Tunis and Sfax.
+Tunisia's A1 or A-1 motorway is a 659 km road connecting Tunis and Ben Guerdane.
 In the map shown, the A-1 is in red.
-The highway was built from Tunis at the north end toward the south and is continuing to be extended.
+The highway was built from Tunis at the north end toward the south and is continuing to be extended to finally reach the Tunisian Libyan border.

 The A-1 is conceived of as part of an international project, sometimes called the Trans-Maghreb or Trans-North Africa Highway or Trans-African Highway 1 that is planned to reach from Cairo to Dakar.

 There are three lanes each way from Tunis to Hammamet then two lanes each way from Hammamet to Sfax.
 It is a toll road part of the way.
 Road signs are in Arabic and French.
 The speed limit on Tunisian highways is 110 km/h.

 History

 The first section connected Tunis to Turki (near Grombalia) in 1981.
 It was extended to Hammamet in 1986, to Enfidha in 1994, and to Sfax in 2008 and to Gabes in 2019.